 One of my favorite indulgences when I’m grocery shopping is lavender kombucha.
-(We shall not speak of Trader Joe’s salted caramel sauce).
 It’s bubbly, tart and has the distinct flavor that only lavender buds can bestow upon a beverage.

 Yes, it’s hippie refreshment at its finest.